thingsboard/thingsboard.github.io/_includes/docs/user-guide/ui/aliases.md

 This alias allows you to display multiple entities.
 It can be devices, assets, entity views, tenants, customers, dashboards, user, data converters, integrations, scheduler events, blob entities, roles or edges.

 Adding an alias: in the "Add alias" dialog, enter the alias name, and select the "Entity list" filter type.
-Then choose the entities type and choose the entities whose data you want to display on the widget.
+Then choose the entities type and specify entities whose data you want to display on the widget.

 {% include images-gallery.html imageCollection="entity-list-1" %}

-This alias filters a list of several devices: Thermometer A1, Compressor BC-10, Compressor QA-32.
+This alias filters a list from specified devices: Thermometer A1, Compressor BC-10, and Compressor QA-32.

 Let's use an added alias in a widget.
 In the "Tables" widgets bundle select the "Entities table" widget.
 Navigate to the "Entity alias" tab.
 Specify the "Entity list" alias in the "Entity alias" field and "temperature" data key in the "Columns" section.
 Click "Add" and apply changes.
-The Entities table widget with the alias that filters a list of several devices, which in this case are Compressor BC-10, Compressor QA-32 and Thermometer A1, has been added
+The Entities table widget with the alias that displays a list of several devices, which in this case are Compressor BC-10, Compressor QA-32, and Thermometer A1 has been added.

 {% include images-gallery.html imageCollection="entity-list-2" %}